mixxxdj/manual/source/chapters/library.rst

   Mixxx has for a track.
 * **Unhide Button**: Removes the selected tracks from the :guilabel:`Hidden Tracks` view and makes them available in the regular track list again.
-The tracks appears again in every playlist or crate they were listed before they were hidden.
+The tracks appear again in every playlist or crate they were listed before they were hidden.

 .. _library-auto-dj: